Twitter users are exposing pro-Russian sentiment in China, and Beijing is not happy - KTVZ

 “If people could see all of those images and scenes, would that be a different story?
 Would different voices pick up?”

-The Great Translation Movement administrator said he hoped that the movement could help push Beijing to tone down the rhetoric on these platforms so that there would be room for more voices.
+The Great Translation Movement administrator said they hoped that the movement could help push Beijing to tone down the rhetoric on these platforms so that there would be room for more voices.

 “In today’s Chinese mainstream discourse there is a very limited space for people who have a rational mind to speak,” the administrator said.